Material Issues / Governance

 Grievance Mechanism

-With respect to complaint handling (grievance) mechanisms, the Group established an internal reporting system for Group employees.
-We also have a platform operated by a third-party available for use even by outside stakeholders as a grievance mechanism.
+With respect to handling grievance (remedy) mechanisms, the Group established an internal reporting system for Group employees.
+We also have a platform operated by a third party available for use even by outside stakeholders as a grievance mechanism.
 This platform is provided by the Japan Center for Engagement and Remedy on Business and Human Rights (JaCER), which was established in 2022.
 SMM participates in JaCER as a founding member (regular member).
 JaCER is an organization that aims to support and promote the redress of grievances of member companies from a professional standpoint by providing a non-judicial Engagement and Remedy Platform for grievance redress based on the United Nations Guiding Principles on Business and Human Rights.
-They also established an Advisory Board consisting of external experts and an Advisory and Mediation Panel and Investigation Panel consisting of independent experts.
+They also established an Advisory Board consisting of external experts and an Advisory and Mediation Panel and an Investigation Panel consisting of independent experts.

-• Grievances received by JaCER about the Group: 0 (FY2023)
+● Grievances received by JaCER about the Group: 0 cases (FY2024)

 JaCER